quizfreely/quizfreely/docs/dev/containers/README.md

 podman-compose --env-file=.env.compose up -d
 ```

-When you put a space before the command(s), it doesn't save it in terminal history (useful when adding secrets) on most shells/configurations by default
+When you put a space before command(s), it doesn't get saved in your/our terminal history (useful when adding secrets) on most shells/configurations by default

 After the secrets are already added, next time you can just use that `podman-compose` command:
 ```sh